maubanel/GMS2-Platformer/audio/README.md

 ##### `Step 10.`\|`SPCRK`| :large_blue_diamond:

 Open up **check_for_sound**.
 Now look for where we lift the player outside the ground.
 We will put in a pitch and volume shifted landing sound there.
+We do that for both objects and tile backgrounds.

 ![fall sound for player](images/checkForSound.png)